snehabirodkar/namaste-react/Chapter1 - Inception/README.md

-## This is the repository for the first session of Namaste-React Course:
+## This is the repository for the first session of Namaste-React Course ❤️:

 ### Topics coverd in this session: